YesSeri/opera-docs/README.md

 One more very important thing to work on is the looks.
 I need to look into how to do some stylish css.
 It would be awesome if the site could look really crisp and clean.
 Right now it is a bit of a mixed bag.

+Need to add a success message when succesfully submitting mail.

 const googleUrlPDF = `https://drive.google.com/viewerng/viewer?embedded=true&url=https://singcademy.com/wp-content/uploads/pdfsToBeAccessed/${filename}`